curityio/openresty-phantom-token-plugin/README.md

 ## Documentation

-This repository is documented in the [OpenResty API Gateway Integration](https://curity.io/resources/learn/openresty-integration/) article on the Curity Web Site.
+This repository is documented in the [LUA API Gateway Integration](https://curity.io/resources/learn/lua-nginx-integration/) article on the Curity Web Site.

 ## More Information